top of page

 BEHAVIORAL MANAGEMENT OF CBRNE* TERRORISM

-The true tool of the terrorist is not chemical, biological or radiological…it is psychological.
+The true tool of the terrorist is not chemical, biological, or radiological…it is psychological.
 Terror is fear, and terrorists seek to create and manipulate levels of fear to achieve their strategic goals.
-Acts of unconventional terrorism, using chemical, biological, radiological and nuclear materials, can result in unique and complex medical and psychological consequences.
+Acts of unconventional terrorism, using chemical, biological, radiological, and nuclear materials, can result in unique and complex medical and psychological consequences.
 To develop effective countermeasures and strategies for consequence management, planners must be fully aware of the powerful psychological effects of these exotic hazards.

 PROGRAM HIGHLIGHTS